2018 California Proposition 69: Opposition

 Californians against Proposition 69 argue that the measure doesn't go far enough to protect other transportation fees, such as the vehicle weight fee.
 California Republicans propelled the "No on Prop 69" movement.
-California Senator John Moorlach (Republican - 37th Senate District) and Assemblyman Frank Bigelow (Republican - 5th Assembly District) justified their opposition: "state spending will continue to spiral out of control, and it fails to fully protect transportation taxes from being diverted to programs that do nothing to fix our roads and highways."Andrea Seastrand, president of the Central Coast Taxpayers Association, stated:"While this may sound assuring even to those who opposed raising the gas tax, the reality is that this ballot measure is all about creating a false sense of security for taxpayers.
+California senator John Moorlach (Republican - 37th Senate District) and Assemblyman Frank Bigelow (Republican - 5th Assembly District) justified their opposition: "state spending will continue to spiral out of control, and it fails to fully protect transportation taxes from being diverted to programs that do nothing to fix our roads and highways."Andrea Seastrand, president of the Central Coast Taxpayers Association, stated:"While this may sound assuring even to those who opposed raising the gas tax, the reality is that this ballot measure is all about creating a false sense of security for taxpayers.
 The gas tax increase was incredibly unpopular with voters who already felt the burden of some of the highest fuel costs in the nation.
 In order to help justify the tax hikes, Proposition 69 was conceived as a companion measure to make the public think that they could trust Sacramento this time and transportation funds would only go to their intended purposes."Opposers contend that the proposition does not go far enough, and fails to fully protect transportation taxes from being diverted to programs that have nothing to do with fixing roads and highways.
 State lockboxes tend to only be for transportation, but education proponents often oppose them, citing them "as a ceiling rather than a floor" for education spending.

-Fiscal Impact Statement
+Fiscal impact statement

 Upon passage of Proposition 69, there would be no direct effect on the amount of state or local revenues, as the initiative does not alter existing tax and fee rates.
 The measure "could affect how monies are spent," since it ensures that existing revenues will be spent solely on transportation purposes.
 Finally, the initiative would put California slightly below its constitutional spending limit, since less than one-tenth of spending from the new SB1 revenues would count toward the limit.

-Economic Impact
+Economic impact

-Traffic Congestion
+Traffic congestion

 Empirical evidence has displayed that the provision of extra road capacity results in a greater congestion of traffic.
 An average road improvement has induced an additional 10% of base traffic in the short term and 20% in the long term.
 Increased traffic occurs on the alternative routes that road improvements are intended to relieve.
 However, other evidence has shown that in California, there is no conclusive evidence that increases in state highway lane-miles have affected traffic on other roads.